The Governor’s Fitness Awards

 Active Community Award

-Imagine a community where people can walk or bike to work, to school, or to run errands.
-A place where families play together in parks and greenspaces and where neighbors wave to neighbors with a sense of connectedness and community pride.
-The Active Community Award is given to a community that creates this kind of vibrant, healthy environment.
+Imagine a community where people can walk or bike to work, to school, or to run errands with ease.
+Imagine a place where families play together in parks and greenspaces and where neighbors wave to neighbors with a sense of connectedness and community pride.
+This award is given to a community that has woven physical activity into daily life by creating a healthy environment through city planning, capital improvements and sustainable policies, in addition to opportunities for physical activity through parks and recreation.

 Director’s Champion for Health Award